dcmi/dc-srap/docs/srap-profile.md

 > `srap:accessibilityStatement`

-NOTE: This property corresponds to the MARC field [532 Accessibility Note](https://www.loc.gov/marc/bibliographic/bd532.html).
+NOTE: This property approximately corresponds to the MARC field [532 Accessibility Note](https://www.loc.gov/marc/bibliographic/bd532.html) but is more free form.
+For information on how to express more detailed accessibility information, see the section [Extending SRAP](#extending-srap).

 TBW: more detailed guidance